bitstadium/HockeySDK-Unity-Windows/README.md

 This is currently an alpha version.
 Please report any bugs/feature requests as Github tickets.
 Thanks!

 If you have any questions, problems or suggestions, please contact us at [support@hockeyapp.net](mailto:support@hockeyapp.net).

+## Release Notes
+Can be found in the corresponding subdirectories